If you’re looking for the most adventure-packed and thrilling 3-week Vietnam itinerary, you’ve come to the right place!

 We woke up quite early again to get back to our cruise, which set sail back to Ha Long.
 It took us about 2,5 hours to reach the city of Ha Long, where we arrived at 11:00.
 We immediately hopped on the bus back to Hanoi, where we arrived at 15:45, well before the anticipated arrival time!

-This meant there was even enough time for my girlfriend to go back to the Cinnamon Spa to get another massage!
+This meant there was even enough time for Rachel to go back to the Cinnamon Spa to get another massage!

-We had a simple fast food dinner and we’re well on time to catch our sleeper bus to Ha Giang!
+We had a simple fast food dinner and we were well on time to catch our sleeper bus to Ha Giang!

 Now, this sleeper bus was quite the experience.